-Extremely close to the Baitullah, people are yearning and scrambling to touch a stone.
-This is the Hajr-e-Aswad.
-They stick to each other like magnets, desperate to lay a finger.
-A security guard tries to keep them at bay by holding the black cloth over the stone.
-As lore goes, this stone is said to have come down from the heavens when Prophets Ibrahim and Ismail were in a fix on how to build the Kaaba.
+Close to the Baitullah, people are yearning and scrambling to touch the Hajr-e-Aswad, being kept at bay by a security guard.
+Lore goes that this stone came down from the heavens when Prophets Ibrahim and Ismail were in a fix on how to build the Kaaba.
 It is said to adjust its height as needed.
 Other tales talk about how it was pristine white when it descended but became black because of the burgeoning sins of the people.

-On the seventh day, we head to Madina.
-The first thing we see is tall minars (columns), shining against the night sky.
-Next day, as we step into Masjid-e-Nabawi, the roof is beautifully laid out against the morning sun.
+Inside the Masjid-e-Nabawi, the roof is beautifully laid out against the morning sun.
 There are an array of columns, which open up like an umbrella during the day to protect against the sun.
 At night, they stand tall as minars.
-The inside of the mosque is again like a palace, but despite being so huge, it is very difficult to get a place inside the mosque.
-More than half the time, we pray outside the mosque but inside the premises.

 Madina is where the Prophet came to after Makkah.
 Here, he spread the roots of Islam and it is here that he is buried.
-The mosque itself holds the tomb of Prophet Muhammed and his companions.
-There is also a small section called the Riad ul-Jannah (piece of heaven) inside the mosque, where it is said all you ask is granted.
-It is here that we were most inconvenienced, and I was really scared of a stampede.
-Hopefully, the authorities will figure out a solution since it is a small place and there is huge crowd waiting to get inside the area.
+The mosque holds the tomb of Prophet Muhammed and his companions.
+There is also a section called the Riad ul-Jannah (piece of heaven) inside the mosque, where lore goes “all your wishes are granted”.
+It is but a small place and with so many people scrambling to get inside, almost reminiscent of the Mumbai local.